 First you fly into Bali for a short visit with a tour of a seaside temple and a cultural park.
-You then start the remote island snorkel safari by flying to two distinct regions, starting with Alor, then Komodo.
+You then start the remote island snorkel safari by flying to two distinct regions.
+Some of the trip dates start in Alor and some start in Komodo.
 There you will access the best shallow reef sites from two fabulous exclusive seaside resorts, Alami Alor and Komodo Resort.
 Both offer extraordinary and varied landscapes, and rich and healthy reefs with abundant marine life.

 Alor and Komodo have some of the finest snorkeling to be found anywhere.
 You are almost sure to see manta rays, turtles and reef sharks, and have the chance of seeing a mola mola.
 Rare critter life like frogfish and Mandarinfish can be spotted, along with endless fields of brightly colored corals and the schools of fish that surround them.
 You will explore a vast variety of underwater terrains and ecosystems, from anemone fields and fringing reefs, to coral encrusted walls that drop off into the blue deep.

 Alor is one of Indonesia’s last frontiers, and is remarkably undeveloped.
 Very few tourists visit the area, and you will likely be the only group on the reefs, besides an occasional local canoe fishermen or some curious kids from the local villages.

 Locals have never

 used destructive fishing practices and as a result we can confirm the